 Restless legs syndrome (RLS) causes an irresistible and uncomfortable urge to move your legs.
 You may be lying down peacefully when you start to feel a throbbing or itching sensation in your legs that only gets better when you get up and walk.
 RLS makes it difficult to fall asleep, resulting in excessive sleepiness the next day.

-A noticeable change in your sleep schedule is one of the more common symptoms of depression.
-You may sleep much more or much less than you used to, if you have depression.
 If you aren’t sleeping well at night, you’re likely to experience excessive sleepiness during the day.
 Sometimes sleep changes are an early sign of depression.
-For other people, changes in your sleeping habits occur after other signs appear.
+For other people, changes in sleeping habits occur after other signs appear.

-Depression has many potential causes, including abnormal levels of certain brain chemicals, problems with the regions of the brain that control mood, or traumatic events that make it difficult to obtain a brighter outlook.
+Depression has many potential causes, including unusual levels of certain brain chemicals, issues with the regions of the brain that manage mood, and traumatic events.

 Medication side effects